robcarver17/pysystemtrade/docs/introduction.md

 4. Combining forecasts together
 5. Position sizing
 6. Creating a portfolio of instruments
-7. Working out the p&l
+7. Working out the P&L

 For now let's start with the simplest possible system, one which contains only a trading rules stage.
 Let's just setup our environment again: